gotthardp/lorawan-server/doc/Backends.md

 # Backend Administration

 To use this functionality you have to set Device/Node Application to *backend* and enter some *Group* name for this device/node.
+The device/node *Group* must correspond to the Handler *Group* name.

 ![alt tag](https://raw.githubusercontent.com/gotthardp/lorawan-server/master/doc/images/admin-handler.png)